-4.2.1 Models for presence of waterlogged horizons
+4.2.1 Models for the presence of waterlogged horizons

-Not surprisingly, the models for presence of waterlogged horizons in the three soil depths contained similar covariates, characterizing mostly wet soil conditions such as historic wetland maps, a map of agricultural drainage systems or several climatic covariates (Table 2).
-The same terrain attributes 25 were repeatedly chosen for the three depths (Figs. S4 to S6 in Supplement).
-For all three depths model selection resulted in parsimonious sets of only 7 to 14 covariates chosen from 1a total of 498 covariates.
-The Brier skill score (BSS), computed using 10-fold cross-validation, increased from 0.350 for the 0-30 cm $\frac{\text{layer}}{\text{depth}}$ to 0.704 for the 0-100 cm $\frac{\text{layer}}{\text{layer}}$ depth suggesting that presence of waterlogged horizons can be better modelled when they occur more frequently.
-Degree of residual spatial autocorrelation on logit-scale was stronger in the 0-30 cm than in 0-100 cm layer depth (Fig. S2 in Supplement) confirming that the model performed better for the 0-100 cm layerdepth.
-Adding a $f_s(\mathbf{s})$ term did not improve cross-validated BSS (30 cm: 0.332, 100 cm: 0.688), meaning that a penalized tensor product of spatial coordinates was too smooth to capture short range autocorrelation.
+Not surprisingly, the models for the presence of waterlogged horizons in the three soil depths contained similar covariates characterising mostly wet soil conditions, such as historic wetland maps, a map of agricultural drainage systems or several climatic covariates (Table 2).
+The same terrain attributes were repeatedly chosen for the three depths (Figs. S4 to S6).
+For all three depths, model selection resulted in parsimonious sets of only 7 to 14 covariates chosen from a total of 498 covariates.
+The Brier skill score (BSS), computed using 10-fold cross-validation, increased from 0.350 for the 0-30 cm depth to 0.704 for the 0-100 cm depth, suggesting that the presence of waterlogged horizons can be better modelled when is occurs more frequently.
+The degree of residual spatial autocorrelation on a logit scale was stronger in 0-30 cm than in 0-100 cm of depth (Fig. S2), confirming that the model performed better for the 0-100 cm depth.
+Adding the $f{s}(s)$ term did not improve cross-validated BSS (30 cm: 0.332, 100 cm: 0.688), meaning that a penalised tensor product of spatial coordinates was too smooth to capture short-range autocorrelation.